udzura/slides/ebpfjapan202408/index.md

 _class: normal
 -->

-# 今日する話
+# What we'll cover today

-- 作ったものを振り返ってみます
+- Looking back at what I've created:
   - RbBCC
   - Rucy
-- 何故それをしているか？
+- Why am I doing this?
-- フリーでオープンなものをハックして楽しむ自由
+- The freedom to hack and have fun with free and open things

 ----